 Since receiving them, it has been the county’s stance that the properties be maintained, for the most part, as natural areas.
 Most of them are too small to develop as parks and with how disconnected they are, there are real maintenance and operational logistic problems to contend with were they to be developed.
 The largest tract - the one at the corner of Tama Road and Highway 99 - was opened to the public in 2015 and archery hunting is allowed there.
 Due to its proximity to the city and other homes and properties, firearms are not allowed on that property.
 It is the only parcel that allows for public use.

 Over the last several years, the Conservation Board has repeatedly discussed possible uses of the properties but the deed restrictions and operational logistics involved have proven all the ideas infeasible thus far.
-So for now, these properties will continue to serve mostly as open space, natural areas, and wildlife habitat.
+The Board is currently assessing the feasibility of offering annual recreational leases on some of the sites.